 4. Feminine Products

-More than likely, if you get into a situation where you are stuck in your car for a long period of time, you will not have to use those tampons you keep in the trunk but, in those emergency situations where that time of the month comes unexpectedly, having some feminine products handy can really help you or any of your girlfriends riding with you that may have that same girl emergency.
+More than likely, if you get into a situation where you are stuck in your car for a long period of time, you will not have to use those tampons you keep in the trunk.
+However, in those emergency situations where that time of the month comes unexpectedly, having some feminine products handy can really help you—or a girlfriend who may be with you.

 6. Hand Warmers